İlber Ortaylı: Early life and education

+He started elementary school at St. George's Austrian High School in İstanbul and later transferred to Ankara Atatürk High School.
+He studied public policy at Ankara University Mekteb-i Mülkiye and later left for Vienna to attend University of Vienna, where he studied both Slavic studies and Oriental studies while he worked with Andreas Tietze.
+He received his master's degree under the supervision of professor Halil İnalcık at the University of Chicago and obtained his doctorate from the Faculty of Political Science at Ankara University with a thesis on Local Administration in the Tanzimat Period (1978).

 Academic career

-Ortaylı started elementary school at St. George's Austrian High School in İstanbul and later transferred to Ankara Atatürk High School.
-He studied public policy at Ankara University Mekteb-i Mülkiye and later left for Vienna to attend University of Vienna, where he studied both Slavic studies and Oriental studies while he worked with Andreas Tietze.
-He received his master's degree under the supervision of professor Halil İnalcık at the University of Chicago and obtained his doctorate at Ankara University in the School of Political Sciences.

-His doctoral thesis was Local Administration in the Tanzimat Period (1978).
 After his doctorate, he joined the faculty at the School of Political Sciences of Ankara University.
-In 1979, he was appointed as associate professor.
+In 1979, he was appointed associate professor.
 In 1982, he resigned from his position to protest the academic policy of the government established after the 1980 Turkish coup d'état.
 After teaching at several universities in Turkey, Europe and Russia, he in 1989 returned to Ankara University and became a professor of history and the head of the department of administrative history, after having worked at Middle East Technical University in 1988.

-Public figure

-A key figure in Turkish public discourse, Ortaylı has appeared frequently on television programs, radio shows, and in the press, where he discusses historical issues, current events, and Turkey's place in the modern world.
-His ability to make history relevant to contemporary discussions has made him a central figure in the intellectual life of Turkey.
-However, his career has not been without controversy, several of Ortaylı's political positions have been criticized, notably his denial of the Armenian Genocide.